praetorian555/rndr/README.md

 ## Setup ##

-To clone the project and include all submodulues:

-	git clone --recurse-submodules <project_url>

-If you already cloned the project but forgot the --recurse-submodules you can use the following commands:

-	git submodule init
-	git submodule update

 To generate a build system go to the root of a project and use:

 	cmake -S <path_to_lib_root> -B <path_to_build_dir>